alicias1/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 My research interests focus on discovering and protecting from infectious diseases.
-Through an [MRC London Intercollegiate Doctoral scholarship](https://mrc-lid.lshtm.ac.uk) I am undertaking my PhD at LSHTM investigating the skin microbiome and human attractiveness to malaria mosquitoes.
-Prior to my PhD I obtained an MSc in Epidemiology from LSHTM (2018-19) and a first class BSc(Hons) in Biological Sciences from the University of Liverpool (2015-2018).
+Through an [MRC London Intercollegiate Doctoral scholarship](https://mrc-lid.lshtm.ac.uk) I am undertaking my PhD at the London School of Hygiene and Tropical Medicine (LSHTM), investigating the skin microbiome and human attractiveness to malaria mosquitoes.
+I aim to identify microbes and microbial odours associated with human attractiveness to mosquitoes.

-I currently teach on epidemiology modules from basic statistics to study design and STATA practicals at LSHTM.
-I am also a tutor for the Infectious Diseases distance learning masters programme.
-Additionally, I coordinate an MRC funded public engagement programme "Outbreak control" which introduces GCSE students to careers in public health.
+Prior to my PhD I obtained a first class BSc(Hons) in Biological Sciences from the University of Liverpool (2015-2018) and MSc in Epidemiology from LSHTM (2018-19).
+I currently teach on biomedical, statistics and entomology modules alongside my PhD research.
+I am interested in opportunities to apply my expertise to develop innovative technologies to improve health in the future.